nicholasf/ectypes.js/README.md

 npm install ectypes
 ```

-ectypes has been rewritten slightly.
-Strategies will continue to work, the only difference is a better formalization of concepts.
-You now set up a context (see the tests for now).

 ## Explanation: Contexts, Strategies and Blueprints.

 Ectypes is a DSL for building persistable data types and describing how they should be filled with data.
 If you've ever used factory_girl or machinist (Ruby testing libraries) the concept will be familiar to you.